Ethnic origins of people in Malaysia

-Given here are the ethnic origins of Malaysian residents (citizens, landed immigrants, and non-citizen temporary residents) as recorded by them on their 2010 census form.
+This page documents the ethnic origins of Malaysian residents (citizens, landed immigrants, and non-citizen temporary residents) as recorded by them on their 2010 census form.
 The relevant census question asked for "the ethnic or cultural origins" of the respondent's ancestors and not the respondents themselves.

 As data were collected by self-declaration, labels may not necessarily describe the true ancestry of respondents.
 Also note that many respondents acknowledged multiple ancestries.
 These people were added to the "multiple origin" total for each origin listed.
 These include responses as varied as a respondent who listed eight different origins and a respondent who answered "Chinese Malaysian" (leading to him/her being counted once for "Chinese" and once for "Malaysian").
 As with all self-reported data, understanding of the question may have varied from respondent to respondent.

 Classification of 2010 Census ethnic group is as set by Inter-Agency Technical Committee (IATC) in Appendix 1.
 IATC is a committee formed to co-ordinate and monitor the implementation and use of standardised codes, classifications and definitions used by the Department of Statistics, Malaysia and other government agencies.
 For the purpose of tabulation and analysis, as well as taking into account the diverse ethnic group in Peninsular Malaysia, Sabah, Federal Territory of Labuan and Sarawak, major ethnic groups according to region as follows: